accepts/sheriff-depart/README.txt

 WHAT TECHNOLOGY I WOULD LIKE TO IMPLEMENT IN THIS PROJECT?
 ----------------------------------------------------------

-The aim of this project is study and mounted on practice java web-technologies and next frameworks:
+The aim of this project is to study and mount on practice java web-technologies and next frameworks:

     Back-end:
-    Spring, Spring Web-MVC, Spring Security, Spring ORM, Maven, LogBack with slf4j, Apache commons (for file upload);
+    Spring Core, Spring Web-MVC, Spring Security, Spring ORM, Maven, LogBack with slf4j, Apache commons (for file upload);
     Database:
-    - PostgreSQL, Hibernate (+ Validator);
+    - PostgreSQL, Hibernate (with Validator);
     Front-end:
     - Yahoo PureCSS, CSS, FontAwesome icons.
     - JSP pages with JSTL and Spring Tags library